-This document describes how Windermere School plans to open for the 2020/21 academic year whilst controlling the risk of infection with COVID-19 for its employees, students, parents and anybody else affected by its activities.
+This document describes how Windermere School plans to open for all students on site, during the Spring and Summer terms, and gradually introduce the permitted relaxing of control measures in line with Government guidance as it is updated, whilst controlling the risk of infection with COVID-19 for its employees, students, parents and anybody else affected by its activities.

-COVID-19 is known to be a highly contagious virus, for which there is no available vaccine or cure other than the individual's own natural immune system.
-International, scientific research is ongoing, but the general trend is that the virus is most likely to be severe, if not fatal for those over 60 with underlying health conditions.
+COVID-19 is known to be a highly contagious virus, that has been spread world-wide during 2020.
+International, scientific research is ongoing, and there is optimism as a number of vaccines are launched, but the general trend is that the virus is most likely to be severe, if not fatal for those over 60 with underlying health conditions.
 However, that does not mean there is no risk to the younger population including our School community and so we intend to put all reasonable measures in place to reduce the risk of the virus spreading.